Tel. 202.888.1741 | Fax 202.888.7792 | 1900 L Street, NW, Suite 312, Washington, DC 20036

-Peter graduated from Harvard College, magna cum laude and Phi Beta Kappa, Stanford Law School, and Princeton University, where he received an MA in history and remains a PhD candidate.
+Peter graduated from Harvard College, magna cum laude and Phi Beta Kappa, Stanford Law School, and Princeton University, where he received an M.A. and Ph.D. in history.
 He joined the firm in August 2013 after his judicial clerkships with the Honorable Gerard E. Lynch of the U.S. Court of Appeals for the Second Circuit and the Honorable Stephen F. Williams of the U.S. Court of Appeals for the D.C.
 Circuit.

 As a legal scholar and a financial historian, Peter studies central banking, financial regulation, and public finance.
 He was previously the John R. Irwin Fellow in History at Princeton (2014-2015), an Academic Fellow at Stanford Law School (2010-2015), and a Visiting Fellow at Harvard Law School (2014).
 His book, The Power and Independence of the Federal Reserve, was published by Princeton University Press in January 2016.
 Peter’s articles have appeared in the Yale Journal on Regulation and the Stanford, UCLA, and Washington University Law Reviews, among other journals.
 He is also the editor, with David Skeel, of the book When States Go Broke: Origins, Context, and Solutions for the American States in Fiscal Crisis, published by Cambridge University Press.